Grantee Helpful Links

 • Working in Interprofessional Teams: Discuss the reasons an interprofessional team can provide better care for an older adult with multiple chronic conditions (MCC) and identify the roles and responsibilities of possible common team members.

-• Managing Multiple Chronic Conditions (MCC): Discuss the impact and challenges of MCC and a holistic approach to treatment that prioritizes the older adult's quality of life.
+• Person-Centered Dementia Care in Hospital Setting: Learn how to communicate with people living with dementia to maximize function and safety in a hospital setting.
 Completing each 10-minute module provides .25 free CE/CME/CNE or Certificate of Completion.
 All 4 modules should not take more than 1 hour to complete and can be done in multiple sittings.

 Enroll today!
 Please visit www.catch-on.orq to complete the modules.